ansys/ansys-api-platform-instancemanagement/README.md

 #### Installation

-Provided that these wheels have been published to public PyPI, they can be installed with:
+Provided that these wheels have been published to public PyPI, they can be installed with this command:

 ```
 pip install ansys-api-platform-instancemanagement
 ```

-Otherwise, see the

 #### Build

-To build the gRPC packages, run:
+To build the gRPC packages, run these commands:

 ```
-pip install build
 python -m build
 ```

-This will create both the source distribution containing just the protofiles along with the wheel containing the protofiles and build Python interface files.
+The preceding commands create both the source distribution containing only the protofiles and the wheel containing the protofiles and build Python interface files.

-Note that the interface files are identical regardless of the version of Python used to generate them, but the last pre-built wheel for ``grpcio~=1.17`` was Python 3.7, so to improve your build time, use Python 3.7 when building the wheel.
+Note that the interface files are identical regardless of the version of Python used to generate them, but the last pre-built wheel for ``grpcio~=1.17`` was Python 3.7.
+To improve your build time, use Python 3.7 when building the wheel.

 #### Manual Deployment

-After building the packages, manually deploy them with:
+After building the packages, manually deploy them with these commands:

 ```
 pip install twine